Symmetry restoration in the vicinity of neutron stars with a nonminimal coupling: Introduction

-There have been several attempts to reconcile NS spontaneous scalarizations with cosmology.
-One scenario is to take into account higher-order polynomial corrections (like ${\cal O}(\phi^4)$) to the nonminimal coupling function $F(\phi)$ \cite{Anderson:2016aoi}.
-The other possibility is to introduce a coupling between $\phi$ and the inflaton $\chi$ of the form $g^2 \phi^2 \chi^2/2$, where $g$ is a coupling constant~\cite{Anson:2019ebp}.
+There is also another possibility for introducing a coupling between $\phi$ and the inflaton $\chi$ of the form $g^2 \phi^2 \chi^2/2$, where $g$ is a coupling constant~\cite{Anson:2019ebp}.
 Then the effective field mass squared $m_{\rm eff}^2 (\phi)$ can be largely positive during inflation, in which case $\phi$ decreases exponentially toward 0.
 After the end of the radiation-dominated era, the field $\phi$ starts to increase by the tachyonic mass.
-Provided that the suppression of $\phi$ during inflation occurs sufficiently, however, it should be possible that today's value of $\phi$ is below the limit constrained by Solar-system experiments.
-In these two scenarios, the coupling $\beta$ still needs to be in a limited negative range.
-There is also the other mechanism based on a disformal coupling between the scalar field $\phi$ and matter \cite{Silva:2019rle}, in which case, however, it was shown that the large disformal coupling required for the cosmological evolution toward $\phi=0$ works to suppress the occurrence of spontaneous scalarization.
+Provided that the suppression of $\phi$ during inflation occurs sufficiently, however, it is possible that today's value of $\phi$ is below the limit constrained by Solar-system experiments.
+Although the four-point coupling $g$ larger than the order $10^{-5}$ can lead to viable cosmological dynamics including the reheating epoch after inflation \cite{Nakarachinda:2022tjj}, the nonminimal coupling constant $\beta$ still needs to be in a limited negative range.